ctrlallorg/CTRLall/src/word/formatting-text.md

 <h1>Formatting text</h1>

 <section class="section-light">
 On the <strong>Home</strong> tab of the ribbon are formatting tools.
+Formatting tools change the appearance and layout of your text and document; they make your content more readable, professional, and visually appealing.
 This article explains what each does.

 <p><img class="thumbnail" src="{{ '/assets/images/word/Formatting text/01 Home tab on ribbon.png' | url }}"  alt="Home tab on ribbon" style="height:55%; width:55%; vertical-align:middle"></p>
 <br>